Today's Articles

 The documents begin in 1946 with the FBI investigating Withers as a possible communist, as he was a member of the United Negro Allied Veterans of America (UNAVA) after serving in World War II.
 The group was thought to have communist ties.
 A 1968 document contains the first reference to an informant, ME 338-R (Ghetto), widely believed to reference Withers and inferred by the FBI's responses to FOIA court actions.
 ME 338-R(Ghetto) provided various general information, including pictures and brief descriptions of meetings and events.

 There is limited specific information, commonly relating to a militant group named the Invaders.
 ME 338-R(Ghetto) recorded the violence and connections of the Invaders, including a leaflet on the manufacturing of firebombs and links to prostitution.
-ME 338-R(Ghetto) was an informant for 2 years, from 1968 through the final report in 1970, with 19 reports that include some reference to the informant.
+ME 338-R(Ghetto) was an informant for two years, from 1968 through the final report in 1970, with 19 reports that include some reference to the informant.
 The informant in the released documents provided a total of 10 pictures.
 Withers died years before the FOIA request was made; thus, no direct response was possible.

 However, at the 2000 Withers exhibition at the Chrysler Museum of Art in Norfolk, Virginia, Withers said he had FBI agents regularly looking over his shoulder and questioning him, "I never tried to learn any high-powered secrets," Withers said.
 "It would have just been trouble.… [The FBI] was pampering me to catch whatever leaks I dropped, so I stayed out of meetings where decisions were being made."
 Andrew Young commented after the release of the FBI file, "The movement was transparent and didn't have anything to hide anyway."